ximingxing/Close-Look-Java/1171-Remove-Zero-Sum-Consecutive-Nodes-from-Linked-List/src/README.md

 After doing so, return the head of the final linked list.
 You may return any such answer.

-(Note that in the examples below, all sequences are serializations of `ListNode` objects.)
+(Note that in the examples below, all sequences are serializations of `Node` objects.)

 #### Constraints: